odestry/theme-docker-image/README.md

 [Contributing](#contributing) |
 [License](#license)

 Docker Image packaging for Shopify themes.
+This image is used to build and deploy Shopify themes.

 ## Usage